NeurOPTIMAL® Neurofeedback Brain Training

 Offices in Boulder & the Denver Tech Center

 You have come to our site because you are interested to see if neurofeedback could help you, a family member, your child, or someone you know.

 What is neurofeedback, also called brain biofeedback?
 How can it help change something that has had an impact on your quality of life?
 Is it actually possible to improve a condition that you have that other approaches haven’t helped?

 We want to answer your questions and have tried our best to provide lots of material on this website including articles, links and other resources.
 If you have specific questions or concerns, we invite you to call or email us.
-The pop-up contact form in the lower right of this screen will send an email to us.
+The contact form will send an email to us quickly and easily.
 Or please call us at our offices at 303-449-2004.
 We are good about getting to you as soon as we can.

 “The core of what NeurOptimal is all about is renormalizing the flow and function of the CNS (brain) so it can return to its intrinsic healthy chaos, and restore its inherent flexibility and resilience.”